perchlabs/setupify/README.md

 PHALCON_INSTALLER=tarball:https://github.com/phalcon/cphalcon/archive/v4.0.0-alpha5.tar.gz
 ```

-It can also be used to installer from a downloaded tarball.
+It can also be used to install from a downloaded tarball.

 ```bash
 PHALCON_INSTALLER=tarball:file:///home/dschissler/v4.0.0-alpha5.tar.gz